bschulzebaek/sw-devenv-cli/README.md

 * Implement background process handling for `devenv up`, used by `start -q` and `stop` commands ([see also](https://github.com/cachix/devenv/pull/83))
 * Add `services` command to list all used service hosts of a project
 * Improve `self-update` command UX
+* Add `open` command to open the app url in default browser